redpesk-core/afb-app-manager/docs/overview.md

 The security framework refers to the security model used to ensure security and to the tools that are provided for implementing that model.

-The security model refers to how DAC (Discretionnary Access Control), MAC (Mandatory Access Control) and Capabilities are used by the system to ensure security and privacy.
+The security model refers to how DAC (Discretionary Access Control), MAC (Mandatory Access Control) and Capabilities are used by the system to ensure security and privacy.
 It also includes features of reporting using audit features and by managing logs and alerts.